pblaney/devgru/README.md

 ## Suite of Packages

-The current suite of utilites for `devgru` can be quickly installed, if needed, and loaded with:
+The current suite of utilities for `devgru` can be quickly installed, if needed, and loaded with:

 ``` r